 If Bishop Slattery was such a driving force, we could still seek him out for support, counsel, and direction.
 I do believe as the Church Revolution keeps getting worse and worse, we may see that one day no regular Traditional Latin Masses (1962) are allowed in Tulsa (or most places), due to changes in Vatican policy towards the motu proprio.
 I think we have to be prepared for that possibility down the road.
 Before that happens, we can mobilize and unite, so there is less reason to bring it to and end.

 Consider how even Bishop Slattery himself, with his own prudential reasons, almost shutdown the FSSP parish in Tulsa!
 That one stronghold that is left could, in theory, one day come to an end.
 To me, a solution is to unite like the first Christians did in the catacombs, but in informal ways.
-Okie Traditionalist blogs, forums, podcasts, informal meetups.
+Blogs, forums, podcasts, informal meetups.
 We need to survive and defeat the enemy (the apostacy that has entered the Church), for our posterity's sake.

 Use social media and grassroots communications to grow Most Precious Blood to the point they can afford to build a new, bigger, fully traditional church.
 Perhaps that parish can one day have a school, and even a community of like-minded Catholics living in the countryside nearby.

-Reach out to Bishop Konderla, increase trust, and share more and more the traditional Liturgy with him.
+Also, reach out to Bishop Konderla, increase trust, and share more and more the traditional Liturgy with him.
 Think of Bishop Slattery, how at first as a bishop he showed little interest in the TLM or traditional restorations.
 The new bishop will likely be here a long time until he retires.
 Let's reach out to him, to befriend him, because he is our Bishop, but also to ensure his support for Catholic tradition, in both the Latin Mass communities, but also across our Local Church.
 And we can pray for him that he will discover for himself, by experiencing our own devotion to restoring Catholic tradition, our ancient and venerable Roman rite of the Mass.